PatrykFlama/UWr/Sem2/AI/Lista 1.5/README.md

 Ending state: ending city

 ### b)
-State: location, set of cities to visit\
+State: location, set of cities to visit (to deliver the package) <=> set of packages to deliver with their destinations \
 Cost of action: cost for traversing the edge/road\
 Transit model: change of city\
 Starting state: starting city and all the cities to visit\